Effects of the 1928 Okeechobee hurricane in Florida: Impact

 Because of the hurricane warnings, the death toll in coastal areas remained relatively low.
 However, NOAA estimated that the hurricane caused at least 2,500 deaths in areas surrounding Lake Okeechobee.
 Possibly as many as 3,000 fatalities may have occurred, according to United States Senator Park Trammell and Florida Attorney General Fred Henry Davis.
 Migrant farm workers accounted for around 75% of the fatalities, making identification of both the deceased and missing bodies very difficult.
 Consequently, an accurate count of the dead is not possible.
 The ARC estimated the number of fatalities at 1,836, which remained the official toll until 2003, when the National Weather Service revised the fatality count to at least 2,500.
 This revision occurred because the burial sites at Port Mayaca, Woodlawn Cemetery, and the pauper's cemetery in West Palm Beach collectively containing 2,343 bodies and a 1958 letter by Belle Glade pioneer and storm survivor Lawrence E. Will stating his belief that the hurricane killed about 2,500 people.
 Consequently, the 1928 Okeechobee hurricane is the second-deadliest cyclone in the contiguous United States, behind only the 1900 Galveston hurricane, and the country's fourth-deadliest overall.
 The 1928 Okeechobee hurricane also remains the deadliest weather event on the East Coast of the United States.
 Kleinberg argued that "the hurricane may have also accounted for the most deaths of black people in a single day in U.S. history."

 In addition to the human fatalities, the storm killed 48,667 animals.
 Significant impacts occurred to one of the largest citrus crops on record, with approximately 6% of oranges and 18% of grapefruit lost, respectively.
 Inundated groves delayed harvesting the remaining crops until mid-October.
 Communications were also severely affected.
 Throughout the state, 32,000 households lost telephone service, as the hurricane broke 400 poles and left about 2,500 others leaning.
 Governor Martin estimated that the storm rendered 15,000 families homeless in Palm Beach County alone.
 Additionally, about 11,500 families would need to be "re-established", according to the ARC.
-The organization's official disaster report assessed that the storm damaged damaged over 150 tractors and 32,414 structures in Florida, with 9,860 of those destroyed.
+The organization's official disaster report assessed that the storm damaged over 150 tractors and 32,414 structures in Florida, with 9,860 of those destroyed.